 From Aquatic Park, you can walk through Fisherman's Wharf and along the Embarcadero waterfront toward the San Francisco Ferry Building.
 Or, you can make the journey through the Fort Mason area and into the Marina District -- and, if you're ambitious -- into the Presidio area as well.

 Crissy Field, in the Presidio, is a former airfield and success story of habitat restoration.
 The tidal marshes, grasslands and cypress trees followed asphalt removal, hazardous waste clean up and hours upon hours of volunteer efforts in cleaning and planting.
 Crissy Field Center was seeded and opened to the public in 2001.
-On a sunny day, the aesthetic of the Bay, the bridge, and views to the city are spectacular.
+On a sunny day, the aesthetic of the Bay, the bridge, and views to the city and Alcatraz are spectacular.

 For more than 200 years, the beautiful land of the Presidio was a military post.
 In 1994, the Presidio was transferred to the National Park Service and is now home to businesses, non-profit organizations, walkways, secluded green spaces, and a growing number of restaurants and recreational venues.
 The Presidio is an absolute must with visitors.
 The views of the Golden Gate Bridge and the night lights of the Palace of Fine Arts showcase San Francisco at its best.